 Actually, a meaningless world is impossible.
 Nothing without meaning exists.
 (1:2-3)

 The introduction to the Text states that “nothing unreal exists” (In.2:3), and now we are told nothing meaningless exists.
 The situation is not that meaningless things exist and we are afraid because we see them; what is happening is that we think we perceive things without meaning, and rush to write our meaning on them.
 We see no meaning because we are unwilling to see the meaning already written on them by God.

 When we see the meaningless it arouses anxiety in us:

-It represents a situation in which God and the ego "challenge" each other as to whose meaning is to be written in the empty space the meaninglessness provides.
-The ego rushes in frantically to establish its own ideas there, fearful that the void may otherwise be used to demonstrate its own impotence and unreality.
+It represents to them a situation in which God and the ego “challenge” each other as to whose meaning is to be written in the empty space which meaninglessness provides.
+The ego rushes in frantically to establish its own “ideas” there, fearful that the void may otherwise be used to demonstrate its own impotence and unreality.
 And on this alone it is correct.
 (2:2-4)

 If the ego did not rush in to give its meaning to things, the meaning established by God would, indeed, demonstrate the unreality of the ego.
 That is why the ego imagines it sees an empty space of meaninglessness to write in; it fears the meaning God has already given.
 We assign our own meaning to everything.